Love, Obligation, and the Limits of Care

 3 Things to Know

-• Guilt frequently drives overtreatment near the end of life.
+Guilt and moral distress frequently drive overtreatment near the end of life.

 2 Things to Do